A road trip in Greece is an excellent idea for travelers who want to discover the most beautiful and remote corners of the country!

 Roadtrip 3: Patras - Peloponnese - Poros - Aegina - Athens

-A road trip in the Peloponnese is an absolute must if you have at least 5-6 days to wander around the coast and the mainland of the region.
-Starting from the port of Patras, following your ferry arrival from Italy is a great option as you can make a proper tour of the peninsula.
-Heading southwest, your first stop should definitely be the Archaeological site of Ancient Olympia.
-You can reach Olympia in just a 1,5-hour drive from Patras for a visit to the birthplace of the Olympic Games.
+A road trip in the Peloponnese is an absolute must if you have at least 5-6 days to wander around the coast and mainland of the region.
+Heading southwest from the port of Patras, we recommend that you stop at the archaeological site of Ancient Olympia.
+You can reach Olympia in just a 1.5-hour drive from Patras for a visit to the birthplace of the Olympic Games.

-From Monemvasia start heading up north, enjoying the coastal views of the Aegean sea all the way to the historic city of Nafplion, the archaeological site of Mykines, and the ancient theatre of Epidaurus.
+From Monemvasia, start heading up north, enjoying the coastal views of the Aegean Sea all the way to the historic city of Nafplion, the archaeological site of Mycenae and the ancient theatre of Epidaurus.

-Now, if you want to make your road trip a bit more interesting, you can drive east from Epidaurus and get to the small coastal town of Galatas in just 50min.
-From there you can get a ferry boat that crosses to the island of Poros in just 10 minutes!
+Now, if you want to make your road trip a bit more interesting, you can drive east from Epidaurus and get to the small coastal town of Galatas in just 50 minutes.
+From there you can get a ferry that takes you to the island of Poros in just 10 minutes!
 Poros is one of the islands of the Saronic Gulf, ideal for peaceful holidays in a beautiful scenery.

 Roadtrip 4: Patras - Delphi - Volos - Skiathos

-The port of Volos is also an important gateway to the Sporades islands so we recommend that you continue your road trip by taking a ferry to the island of Skiathos.
-The ferry trip to Skiathos is approximately 2,5 hours and from there you can also take a ferry to the neighboring island of Skopelos.
+The port of Volos is also an important gateway to the Sporades islands, so we recommend that you continue your road trip by taking a ferry to the island of Skiathos.
+The ferry trip to Skiathos is approximately 2.5 hours and from there you can also take a ferry to the neighboring island of Skopelos.

 Tips for driving in Greece